yyong-brs/learn-kubernetes/chapter9.md

 ![图9.1](.\images\Figure9.1.png)

-​											**Figure 9.1 Deployments control multiple ReplicaSets so they can manage rolling updates.**
+<center>图 9.1 Deployments control multiple ReplicaSets so they can manage rolling updates</center>

 Rollouts aren’t triggered from every change to a Deployment, only from a change to the Pod spec.
 If you make a change that the Deployment can manage with the current ReplicaSet, like updating the number of replicas, that’s done without a rollout.